The Consumer Report benchmark study has reached its eighth edition, providing valuable insights into Romanian consumer behaviour.

 Audio content: type of music & events

-In terms of consumers' favourite events, across the population as a whole, with no major gender differences, the most popular events are museum visits and music concerts.
+In terms of consumers’ favourite events, across the population as a whole, with no significant gender differences, the most popular events are museum visits and music concerts.
 Young people tend to enjoy concerts more, while families tend to prefer theatres and museums.

 Editorial content: offline versus online